-Notification to Respondent
+Title IX Notification to Respondent

-The sexual misconduct complaint resolution process operates under a standard of fairness that ensures a prompt and equitable resolution.
-This includes an opportunity for the respondent to be notified of the alleged misconduct and the policy violations under consideration and an opportunity to be heard.
-If a case is referred for formal resolution, the Title IX Office will notify the respondent of the alleged misconduct and the respondent will be given an opportunity to respond.
-The notification will typically include a brief description of the alleged misconduct, the date and location of the incident, the identities of the parties, a list of any HU policies allegedly violated, and a description of the steps toward resolution.
-HU may modify the list of policies allegedly violated based on additional information revealed during investigation.
+The Title IX sexual misconduct complaint resolution process includes an opportunity for the respondent to be notified of the alleged misconduct and the policy violations under consideration and an opportunity to be heard.
+If a case is referred for formal resolution, the Title IX Coordinator or designee will notify the respondent of the alleged misconduct and the respondent will be given an opportunity to respond.